Giulia (wrestler): Ice Ribbon (2017–2019)

-Matsudo debuted under the ring name Giulia in a tag team match at New Ice Ribbon #845, an event promoted by Ice Ribbon, on 29 October 2017, teaming with Takako Inoue in a loss to Nao Date and Satsuki Totoro.
+In 2017, Matsudo began training as a professional wrestler under Hideki Suzuki, Mio Shirai, Tsukasa Fujimoto, and Milano Collection A. T..
+She debuted under the ring name Giulia at New Ice Ribbon #845 on 29 October 2017, teaming with Takako Inoue in a tag team loss to Nao Date and Satsuki Totoro.
 In November, she entered the Young Ice Tournament, where she was eliminated by Totoro in the first round.
 In April 2018, she wrestled Ice Ribbon's ace, Tsukasa Fujimoto, for the first time, losing in 39 seconds.
 On 24 September, Giulia got her first singles victory when she defeated Asahi.
 In the latter part of the year, Giulia began a feud with Tequila Saya, which eventually bought in male wrestlers Shinya Aoki and Hideki Suzuki, who acted as mentors for the female wrestlers and taught them new moves throughout their feud.
 After a match on 31 December, where Saya and Suzuki were defeated by Giulia and Aoki, her and Saya reconciled and formed a tag team known as Burning Raw.
-At the end of the year, she was presented with Ice Ribbon's New Face Award, the equivalent of winning rookie of the year.
+At the end of the year, she was presented with Ice Ribbon's New Face Award, the equivalent of winning Rookie of the Year.

 On 27 January 2019, Burning Raw unsuccessfully challenged Kyuri and Maika Ozaki for the International Ribbon Tag Team Championship.
 After 17 February, Giulia announced she would be taking a month off from wrestling due to nerve damage in her hip.
 After returning, she began a feud with Maya Yukihi, which culminated in Giulia unsuccessfully challenging for the ICE Cross Infinity Championship on 25 May.
 In July, Burning Raw defeated Yukihi and Risa Sera to win the International Ribbon Tag Team Championship; Giulia's first championship win of her career.
 After 3 months as champions, Burning Raw lost the titles back to Yukihi and Sera on 23 September, ending their reigns at 70 days.
 On 13 October, Giulia announced she would be leaving Ice Ribbon.